I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 How We Test Website Builders

-In 2024, we’ve rigorously tested 16 leading website builders using our research process to bring you up-to-date recommendations.
+We’ve rigorously tested 16 leading website builders using our research process to bring you up-to-date recommendations.
 This helps us accurately and fairly compare Wix, Squarespace, and WordPress.

 We’ve conducted over 200 hours of data collection to determine which builder comes out on top and to help you find the right fit for your business.
 Our testing encompasses six core categories, such as website features and user experience, and covers 398 areas of investigation in total.
 From this, we get unique insights and ratings to share with our readers.